chartpath/ramses-elasticsearch/readme.md

 }'
 ```

-With that information you can compare the queries that the server generates, directly with the Elasticsearch aggregations documentation.
+With that information you can compare the queries that the server generates directly with the Elasticsearch aggregations documentation.
 Now you can explore and figure out how to build more advanced aggregations!
-Check it out: https://www.elastic.co/guide/en/elasticsearch/reference/current/search-aggregations.html
+Check out the [Elastic aggregations docs to learn more](https://www.elastic.co/guide/en/elasticsearch/reference/current/search-aggregations.html).

 ## Help

-Chat with the Ramses team on our Gitter channel for help digging into the data more, or for any help using the stack on your own projects.
-Join us here: https://gitter.im/brandicted/ramses?utm_source=share-link&utm_medium=link&utm_campaign=share-link
+The Ramses team is available to chat on our Gitter channel, for help digging into the data, or for any help using the stack on your own projects.
+[Join us here](https://gitter.im/brandicted/ramses?utm_source=share-link&utm_medium=link&utm_campaign=share-link).